divyag265/neu-csye6225-4/Design Document.md

 •	Testng boot client

 ###Instructions to build and deploy web aplication:
+1. Clone the repository from GitHub:

+		$ git clone git://github.com/SpringSource/greenhouse.git
+2. Navigate into the cloned repository directory:

+		$ cd
+3. The project uses [Maven](http://maven.apache.org/) to build:

+		$ mvn clean install
-1. Copy the application’s directory from its location into $CATALINA_HOME\webapps directory.
+4. Copy the application’s directory from its location into $CATALINA_HOME\webapps directory.
-2. Restart the server, the application is deployed with the context path is name of the directory you copied
+5. Restart the server, the application is deployed with the context path is name of the directory you copied

 ###Instructions to run unit and/or integration tests:
 1. All tests are written in Employeeirectorytests.java